 Water meter prepped for install.

+This is the midships H2O engineering compartment.
+AKA under the table.
+We have a watermaker but haven't yet needed to use it.
 The water meter is installed on the pressure side of the water pump.
 I put it between the water pump and the accumulator.

 The small dial on the right side of the meter indicates hundredths of a gallon.
 The wire is connected to the LCD display.